 - Teeth that are too small or too short

-Coming in to our San Antonio Dental Office for a consultation with our premiere Cosmetic Dentist and asking about veneers is the first step in determining if veneers are the right option for you, or if there are alternate solutions available.
-We will begin with a smile analysis to determine what steps are necessary to achieve the smile you desire.
+Coming in to our San Antonio Dental Clinic for a consultation with our premiere Cosmetic Dentist and asking about veneers is the first step in determining if veneers are the right option for you, or if there are alternate solutions available.
+Your dentist will begin with a smile analysis to determine what steps are necessary to achieve the smile you desire.
 Deciding that porcelain veneers will create the look you want is only one step in the process.

 The Hows And Whys Of Porcelain Veneers